realm/realm-swift/sync.md

 **Limitations:**
 * You can only synchronize entire Realms.
 Sync of subsets (individual objects) is not supported yet.
-* Still lacks a lot of data types (primary keys, counters, sets, dictionaries...) needed to for finer control of merge behaviour.
+* Still lacks a lot of data types (primary keys, counters, sets, dictionaries...) needed for finer control of merge behaviour.

 Overview
 --------